 This management's discussion and analysis discusses the financial condition and results of operations of Lifevantage Corporation (the "Company", "Lifevantage", or "we", "us" or "our") and its wholly-owned subsidiary, Lifeline Nutraceuticals Corporation ("LNC").
-The Company experienced a significant change in fair value of its derivative liabilities of approximately \$6,028,000 which was recorded as other income during the three month period ended September 30, 2009.
+The Company experienced a significant change in fair value of its derivative warrant liability of approximately \$4,295,000 which was recorded as other income during the three month period ended September 30, 2009.
 Absent the effect of the change in fair value of the derivative warrant liability, the Company would have reported a loss.

 We are a publicly traded dietary supplement company which markets and sells its products through the network marketing or multi-level marketing industry and seeks to enhance life through anti-aging and wellness products while creating business opportunities for all people.
-We offer products backed by facts and by science in two principal categories: dietary supplements that combat oxidative stress and anti-aging skincare.
+We offer products in two principal categories: dietary supplements that combat oxidative stress and anti-aging skincare.
 Currently, we manufacture, market, distribute and sell two products, our centerpiece product, Protandim®, a dietary supplement, and our Lifevantage TrueScienceTM Anti-Aging Cream.
 We primarily sell our products in the United States, and have recently begun sales into Mexico, through a network of independent distributors, preferred customers and direct customers.
 We also currently sell Protandim® through our direct to consumer sales channel and to one retail store, GNC.